mehrdad987/mehrdad987/README.md

-Hey there! 👋, I'm Mehrdad, a passionate learner and an Electrical Engineering graduate.
+Hey there! 👋, I'm Mehrdad, a passionate learner .

 ## About Me
 I'm a dedicated professional with a strong foundation in Electrical Engineering.
 I have a keen interest in exploring new technologies and leveraging them to solve real-life problems.
 My enthusiasm for learning and working across various technologies and domains drives me to continuously expand my skill set and knowledge base.